Event: 10k and 5k Chicago Run in the Dark

 Together, from Sydney to San Francisco, they will light up the night as they hit the road to Run in the Dark.

 Join hundreds of fellow runners in Chicago to Run in the Dark on 13th November 2019.
-The run will take place at Millennium Park at 8pm.
+The run will take place at 8pm at Maggie Daley Park.

 You can choose between running 5k or 10k… and if your running shoes are a little dusty, you can even walk the 5k route.

 Through Run in the Dark, Mark Pollock aims to inspire people to build resilience and collaborate with others so that, together, they achieve more than they thought possible.
 For some that means gathering a group of friends or colleagues to train hard and get fit with a 5k or 10k run.
 For others it means building a team of experts to perform better.
-For us, at the Mark Pollock Trust, it means supporting Mark to deal with the ongoing physical, psychological and financial impact of his catastrophic spinal cord injury.
+For us, at the Mark Pollock Trust, it means supporting Mark to deal with the ongoing physical, psychological and financial impact of his catastrophic spinal cord injury, while also allowing him to pursue his personal mission to cure paralysis in our lifetime (Click here to learn more about Mark’s mission).

 This year’s pop-up run will again be championed by James Dolan.